-- Few UK post-doc fellowships, which means limited options for independent early-career researchers. - No STFC scheme, but other options do exist: - "1851" fellowships. - RAS fellowships (must have finished PhD before applying). - Winton exoplanet fellowship. - Cambridge/Oxford college fellowships ("JRFs"). - some named university fellowships (usually open to all science). - ~I/3 of UK astro PDRA posts are currently funded by the EU (mostly ERC).
-Not clear what will happen post-Brexit. - Expect a few tens of PDRA positions to be available: - Currently only ~5 UK PDRAs on AAS Job Register, but most UK jobs not advertised until after STFC grants announced (in Oct/Nov).
+- Few UK post-doc fellowships, which means limited options for independent early-career researchers. - No STFC scheme, but other options do exist: - "1851" fellowships. - RAS fellowships (no call in 2023) - Cambridge/Oxford college fellowships ("JRFs"). - some named university fellowships (usually open to all science). - ~30% of recent UK astro PDRA jobs funded by the EU (mostly ERC).
+Should(?) continue now UK is back in Horizon. - Expect a few tens of PDRA positions to be available: - Currently only ~5 UK PDRAs on AAS Job Register, but most UK jobs not advertised until after STFC grants announced (Nov/Dec).